jake-anderson-rbe/Persona-Demo-2/propo.md

 Talk with characters (Dialogue options)
 Classes
 Hangouts
-A life simulator, quite like persona where you can talk and build relationships with characters.
+A life simulator, quite like persona; an rpg with a heavy focus on dialogue, where you can talk and build relationships with characters in a school setting.
 Most conversations will include dialogue options that result in either strengthening the bond or worsening.
 The game takes place in a school meaning that classes can also be attended.

 Must haves:
 At Least 3 characters to interact with